 As of 7/6/2020, along with the Rockefeller University’s Research Restart Plan, the Electron Microscopy Resource Center will perform services under Phase-III Operations conditions.

 Welcome to the Electron Microscopy Resource Center (EMRC)

 The EMRC, formerly the EM service of the Bio-Imaging Resource Center, now functions as an independent resource center while maintaining close cooperative ties to the Bio-Imaging Resource Center.
 The EMRC provides support to University researchers for transmission- and scanning-electron microscopy.
 Based on center capacity, support is also available to researchers from other not-for-profit institutions.
-The EMRC is located in the Rockefeller Research Building (RRB), room 120.
+(RRID:SCR_017792) The EMRC is located in the Rockefeller Research Building (RRB), room 120.